-Definitions.
+DEFINITIONS.

-- (a) For purposes of this chapter, the following terms shall have the following meanings: - (1) ACCREDITED SCHOOL or COLLEGE OF MORTUARY SCIENCE.
-A school or college approved by the American Board of Funeral Service Education, or a successor organization, which maintains a course of instruction of not less than 48 calendar weeks or four academic quarters or college terms and which gives a course of instruction in the fundamental subjects related to funeral service and mortuary science education as approved by the American Board of Funeral Service Education, or a successor organization, and other courses of instruction in fundamental subjects as may be prescribed by the Alabama Board of Funeral Service. - (2) ALKALINE HYDROLYSIS.
-The technical process that reduces human remains to bone fragments using heat, water, and chemical agents. - (3) AMERICAN BOARD OF FUNERAL SERVICE EDUCATION.
+- (a) For purposes of this chapter, the following terms have the following meanings: - (1) ACCREDITED SCHOOL or COLLEGE OF MORTUARY SCIENCE.
+A school or college approved by the American Board of Funeral Service Education, or a successor organization, which maintains a course of instruction of not less than 48 calendar weeks or four academic quarters or college terms and which gives a course of instruction in the fundamental subjects related to funeral service and mortuary science education as approved by the American Board of Funeral Service Education, or a successor organization, and other courses of instruction in fundamental subjects as may be prescribed by the Alabama Board of Funeral Services. - (2) ALKALINE HYDROLYSIS.
+The technical process that reduces human remains to bone fragments using heat, water, and chemical agents. - (3) ALTERNATIVE CONTAINER.
+A nonmetal receptacle or enclosure, without ornamentation or a fixed interior lining, which is designed for the encasement of human remains and which is made of cardboard, pressed-wood, composition materials, with or without an outside covering, pouches of canvas, or other materials. - (4) AMERICAN BOARD OF FUNERAL SERVICE EDUCATION.
 The national academic accreditation agency for college and university programs in funeral service and mortuary science education.
-The accrediting function of the American Board of Funeral Service Education is recognized by the United States Department of Education and the Council on Higher Education Accreditation. - (4) APPRENTICE EMBALMER or EMBALMER'S APPRENTICE.
-Any person engaged in the study of the art of embalming under the instructions and supervision of a licensed embalmer practicing in this state. - (5) APPRENTICE FUNERAL DIRECTOR or FUNERAL DIRECTOR'S APPRENTICE.
-Any person operating under or in association with a funeral director for the purpose of learning the business or profession of funeral director, to the end that he or she may become licensed under this chapter. - (6) AUTHORIZING AGENT.
-A person at least 18 years of age, except in the case of a surviving spouse or parent, who is legally entitled to order the cremation or final disposition of particular human remains. - (7) BOARD.
-The Alabama Board of Funeral Service. - (8) CASH ADVANCE ITEMS.
-Any item of service or merchandise described to a purchaser using the term cash advance, accommodation, cash disbursement, or similar term.
-A cash advance item is also any item obtained from a third party and paid for by a funeral provider on behalf of a purchaser.
-Cash advance items include, but are not limited to, all of the following:
+The accrediting function of the American Board of Funeral Service Education is recognized by the United States Department of Education and the Council on Higher Education Accreditation. - (5) APPRENTICE EMBALMER or EMBALMER'S APPRENTICE.
+Any person engaged in the study of the art of embalming under the instructions and supervision of a licensed embalmer practicing in this state. - (6) APPRENTICE FUNERAL DIRECTOR or FUNERAL DIRECTOR'S APPRENTICE.
+Any person operating under or in association with a funeral director for the purpose of learning the business or profession of funeral director, to the end that he or she may become licensed under this chapter. - (7) AT-NEED.
+At the time of death or immediately following death.